A Multi-Cluster Kasten Backup Dashboard That Needs No Kasten Credentials

 5. Configure the Secret

-Edit k8s/secret.yaml with the tokens retrieved in Step 1.
-The token key must match CLUSTER_N_TOKEN where N corresponds to the cluster number in the ConfigMap:
+Edit k8s/secret.yaml with the tokens from Step 1.
+Token keys must match CLUSTER_N_TOKEN where N corresponds to the cluster number in the ConfigMap:

 stringData:

-⚠️ Never commit real tokens to git.
+Never commit real tokens to git.
 Use kubectl create secret directly or a secrets manager.6.
-Update the Image Reference
+Deploy

 oc apply -f k8s/configmap.yaml